Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

 Sunday features 13 games, and NFL Week 11 finishes with one 'Monday Night Football' matchup, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Among Sunday's featured games include an AFC West clash between Patrick Mahomes and the Kanas City Chiefs (5-4) versus Bo Nix and the Denver Broncos (8-2) and can be played on the best DFS apps as the Chiefs look to close the gap in the division race.
-There are also eight NBA and five NHL games on Sunday, as well as several men's college basketball games.
+Among Sunday's featured games include an AFC West clash between the Kansas City Chiefs (5-4) and the Denver Broncos (8-2) and can be played on the best DFS apps as the Chiefs look to close the gap in the division race.
+The Chargers (7-3) sit in between those squads in the AFC West as they'll make a cross-country trip to take on Jacksonville.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, November 16